algorandfoundation/docs/docs/get-details/atomic_transfers.md

 This could be done by a service or by each party involved in the transaction.
 For example, an asset exchange application can create the entire atomic transfer and allow individual parties to sign from their location.

-The example below illustrates Account A sending a transaction to Account C and Account B sending a transaction to Account A.
+The example below illustrates creating, grouping, and signing transactions atomically and submitting to the network.

-!!! info
-    Full running code examples for each SDK and both API versions are available within the GitHub repo at [/examples/atomic_transfers](https://github.com/algorand/docs/tree/master/examples/atomic_transfers) and for [download](https://github.com/algorand/docs/blob/master/examples/atomic_transfers/atomic_transfers.zip?raw=true) (.zip).

 === "JavaScript"
     <!-- ===JSSDK_ATOMIC_CREATE_TXNS=== -->